 Increasing retail sales is a primary objective for both building product manufacturers and their distributors.

 There are several factors that contribute to the performance of a product line, from cost and presentation to how it aligns with customers’ purchase motivations.
-It also comes down to improving product placement to bolster brand awareness; enhancing information access to encourage product consideration; increasing foot traffic in the retail space itself; and developing targeted, data-driven channel marketing strategies.
+It also comes down to improving product placement to bolster brand awareness; enhancing information access across multiple platforms to encourage product consideration; increasing foot traffic in the retail space itself; and developing targeted, data-driven channel marketing strategies.

 How to Increase Sales in Retail Environments